AndreyPavlenko/timedf/README.md

 Scripts require miniconda to be installed.

-OmnisciDB server which is used in corresponding Modin backend often requires a lot of open files, so it is a good idea to run it with
-`ulimit -n 10000`.

 ## Main benchmarks launching script

 Main script is called `run_modin_tests.py`. ```run_modin_tests.py -h``` will show all script's parameters.